 Some people find their way into the talent acquisition funnel almost by accident.
 But the chances of a premier candidate stumbling in are fairly slim.
 A multifaceted awareness and sourcing strategy gives you better control over this important level of the hiring process.

 “Fact is, the ways in which people first encounter job requisitions have altered drastically in the past few years alone.
 And applicant sources that weren’t even created or an option at the turn of the millennium like social media and smartphones now play a major role in recruiting efforts.”

-JobVite ties the top of the funnel in with employment branding.
-It's not the company name from a consumer standpoint, but the reputation it carries as a great employer, that matters.
+JobVite ties top funnel recruiting together with employment branding.
+It’s not the company name from a consumer standpoint, but the reputation it carries as a great employer, that matters.

 How does brand connect with talent sourcing?
 Sourcing of any type is more effective with the right people when the brand is known for excellence.

 How Can Your Team Maximize Top Funnel Candidate Quality?